aphp/edsteva/README.md

 ```
 ## Example

-A scientific paper is currently being written that describes extensively the use of the library on the study of pulmonary embolism of cancer patients.
+A scientific paper is currently being written that describes extensively the use of the library on the study of quality and epidemiological indicators.

 ## Contributing